 While this kind of marketing typically takes creativity and planning, it can involve less financial investment, which is a huge benefit, especially for small businesses.

-Undercover marketing can be tricky territory, especially in light of the FTC guidelines released last year.
+Undercover marketing can be tricky territory.
 A company using this technique needs to be very careful that they are not misleading their targets or over promising results.

 Another drawback is that undercover marketing is viewed as being unethical in the eyes of many.
 Critics of undercover marketing use the nickname “roach baiting,” likening the technique to using poison.
 They see it as a method to manipulate consumers through dishonesty, and it can result in turning off potential customers from your brand indefinitely.